How to Excel At Content Curation

 Because it doesn’t cost a ton of money since it leverages public domain or cheaply available information.
 It’s at the core of popular media entities like Buzzfeed and Upworthy that excel at attracting an audience for specific pieces of content.

 But—don’t put your content curation strategy on autopilot since half of marketers experienced some type of problem with their curated content based on research by IMN.
+(Here’s the ultimate content curation glossary to help you.)

 7 Tactics for content curation success